-The College encourages Complainants to pursue criminal action for incidents of sexual assault or harassment that may also be crimes under Georgia criminal statutes.
-Reports to law enforcement may be made to local law enforcement agencies or the Campus Police Department at 478-757-5145 or 478-960-7969.
+Complainants have the right to pursue criminal action for incidents of sexual assault or harassment that may also be crimes under Georgia criminal statutes.
+Reports to law enforcement may be made to local law enforcement agencies or the Campus Police Department at 478 757-5145 or 478 960-7969.

 The College will assist a Complainant, at the Complainant’s request, in contacting local law enforcement and will cooperate with law enforcement agencies if a Complainant decides to pursue the criminal process to the extent permitted by law.

 Except where the Complainant is less than 16 years old, the College will generally respect a Complainant’s choice whether or not to report an incident to local law enforcement, unless the College determines that there is an overriding issue with respect to the safety or welfare of the College community.
 Where a report involves suspected abuse of a minor less than 16, the College is required by state law to notify law enforcement and/or the Georgia Department of Public Welfare division of Child Welfare Services.